What's with your palm fronds turning yellow?

 We have some tips for figuring out this Palm Tree Problem of leaf yellowing.
 And figuring out what to do about it.

-Feeling overwhelmed by so many palm trees?
+Feeling overwhelmed by palm tree problems or confusing information?

 Let’s walk through the most common reasons palms start yellowing.